 If you have staff who are EU/EEA/Swiss citizens and are already resident in the UK, the Government has confirmed the rights of EEA citizens working and living in the UK before the point at which we exit the EU, will be protected.
 This is effectively a unilateral commitment.
 Settlement rights (indefinite leave to remain) in the UK can be achieved through applying for the Settled Status Scheme.

 The UK Government is making the commitment that, once granted, status under the scheme is secure.
-In the event of a non deal scenario, the UK will continue to run the EU Settlement Scheme for those lawfully resident in the UK by 31 October 2019.
-This means that any EEA citizen living in the UK by 31 October 2019 will be eligible to apply to this scheme, securing their status in UK law.
-They will have until 31 December 2020 to apply for status under the scheme.
+In the event of a no deal scenario, the UK will continue to run the EU Settlement Scheme for those lawfully resident in the UK by 31 October 2019.
+This means that any EEA citizen living in the UK by 31 January 2020 will be eligible to apply to this scheme, securing their status in UK law.
+They will have until 31 January 2020 to apply for status under the scheme.
 Irish citizens will not need to apply for the Settled Status scheme as the Government has committed to honouring the Common Travel Area.

 The UK Government will honour the right of those who obtain settled status under the scheme to be able to leave the country for up to five consecutive years without losing their right to return.
 EU citizens with settled status will be able to be joined by future spouses and partners (where the relationship was established after exit) and other dependent relatives until 31 December 2020, after which point the UK Immigration Rules would apply to such family reunion

 Employers must accept EU citizens passport or national identify card when asking prospective employees for evidence of their right to reside in the UK until 31 December 2020

 EU, EEA and Swiss citizens can continue to come to the UK for the purposes of short term visits for up to three months without the need for a visa/work permit.